 Complement deeper grey shades with Pearl Real Milk Paint.
 With subtle hints of pale grey in its formulation, this pearl-necklace-hued paint also pairs beautifully with black for a dramatic high-contrast effect.
 Use Pearl with blue-grey colors to add farmhouse flair to kitchen decor or to dress up handmade Adirondack chairs.
+Real Milk Paint is CPSC Compliant, making it safe for even the smallest ones in your life.

 Make sure the surface is free of contamination, wax, grease, or oils.
 We recommend TSP (trisodium phosphate) as a cleaner.
 For painting over nonporous or previously finished surfaces always test for adhesion or use Ultra Bond to ensure adhesion.
 Real Milk Paint® is a natural product and sticks best to other natural, porous surfaces like raw wood, concrete, brick, terra cotta, etc.